szlaskidaniel/homebridge-risco-alarm/README.md

 * "name": Can be anything (used in logs)
 * "riscoUsername" , "riscoPassword": UserName and Password for you Web interface to RiscoCloud
 * "riscoPIN": PIN Code used for arm/disarm
+* "polling": optionally poll for latest RiscoCloud status
+* "pollInterval": time in ms for polling